Sweden vs. Denmark Football

 The nations' most recent meetings came in 2018 as both countries were preparing for the 2018 World Cup - both having qualified via a playoff route.
 On Jan.
 11, 2018, Gustaf Nillson's late goal was the difference in a friendly played in Abu Dhabi.
 Less than five months later, both nations played to the first scoreless draw in this rivalry since 2007.

-Now with over a century of meetings, Denmark and Sweden have seen this rival change from northern pride to a change at tussling with the world's best nations.
-Little did anybody see that a rivalry where the Nordic Cup was the ultimate prize shifted to a spot at the European Championships or the World Cup.
+With over a century of meetings, Denmark and Sweden have seen this rival change from northern pride to a change at grappling with the world's best nations.
+Little did anybody see a rivalry where the Nordic Cup was the ultimate prize shifted to a spot at the European Championships or the World Cup.
 Each nation has had its bragging rights.
-One thing is sure: no matter what is at stake.
-Denmark and Sweden will add to what has been one of Europe's longest rivalries.
+Indeed, no matter what is at stake, Denmark and Sweden have been one of Europe's longest rivalries.

 © 2015 Antonio Martinez